 Judaica, household items, business records, photographs, letters, & other ephemera

 The Museum has more than 4,000 artifacts in its collection, including Judaica, household items, business records, photographs, letters, and other ephemera.
-We even have Fred Galanty’s prosthetic leg and a Ku Klux Klan hood and robe found hidden in the attic of a new homeowner.
+We even have Fred Galanty’s prosthetic leg and a Ku Klux Klan hood and robe found hidden in the attic of a Mississippi Delta homeowner.

 The Museum continues to grow its collection through donations of items but is selective in what it accepts.
-Physical space and the ability to properly conserve and store items limits what the Museum will accept into its collection.
+Physical space and the ability to properly conserve and store items limit what the Museum will accept into its collection.
 To find out more about what the Museum is looking to collect, click below to learn more.

 The Museum cannot be responsible for any materials that are mailed or dropped off without prior notification and approval.